CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-5--Transport.lagda.md

                                   transport (λ i → A (~ i)) y)))
 ```

 And here's how a function into ``Bool`` transports.
-As we have
+As we have seen,
-seen, transport in ``Bool`` disappears, so in-fact we only have
+transport in ``Bool`` disappears, so in fact the result only contains
-to transport the input.
+a (backwards) transport applied to the input.

 ```
   _ = λ {p : A i0 → Bool} → test-identical